About Polyface Farm

 The truth manifests itself in natural principles of plant and animal life.
 The farm should capitalize on these laws rather than fight against them.
 Roughly 550 acres, the farm is about 100 acres of open land and the balance is wooded.
 Polyface Farm produces "beyond-organic," grass-fattened beef, home-grown broilers, pastured turkeys, firewood, eggs, rabbits and vegetables.
 The Salatins are full-time farmers who are not independently wealthy; they rely on the farm for their sustenance, and have developed production, processing and marketing systems that make an end-run around agriculture’s roadblocks.

 The Salatins are enthusiastic and optimistic about farming.
-Joel has written nine books, Pastured Poultry Profits, Salad Bar Beef, You Can Farm, Family Friendly Farming, Holy Cows and Hog Heaven, Everything I Want To Do Is Illegal, and The Sheer Ecstasy of Being a Lunatic Farmer, Folks, This Ain't Normal, and Fields of Farmers, all describing how his family manages their farm and how anyone willing to work hard can farm successfully and healthfully.
+Joel has written 10 books, Pastured Poultry Profits, Salad Bar Beef, You Can Farm, Family Friendly Farming, Holy Cows and Hog Heaven, Everything I Want To Do Is Illegal, and The Sheer Ecstasy of Being a Lunatic Farmer, Folks, This Ain't Normal, Fields of Farmers, and The Marvelous Pigness of Pigs, all describing how his family manages their farm and how anyone willing to work hard can farm successfully and healthfully.

 Now, the world is learning about Polyface through the award-winning documentaries Food, Inc. and Fresh, the Movie.